ejlo/lein-externs/README.md

 # lein-externs

-A Leiningen plugin to extract externs for your ClojureScript project
+A Leiningen plugin to generate externs for your ClojureScript project

 ## Usage

-Put `[lein-externs "0.1.1"]` into the `:plugins` vector of your project.clj file or your `:user` profile
+Put `[lein-externs "0.1.1"]` into your `:user` profile or the `:plugins` vector of your project.clj file

-Create the externs with:
+Generete the externs with:

     $ lein externs > externs.js